3 Common Mistakes when Selling Handmade Online

 Take a look at your description, additional photos, store policies and shipping options to be sure they answer all questions the shopper might have and make them feel comfortable enough to buy.

-Online shoppers may get a little thrown off if they head to a store and see an empty bio, an off-brand logo or handmade products that don’t fit the vibe they got from the product they just put in their cart.
+Online shoppers may be a little thrown off if they head to a store and see an empty bio, an off-brand logo or handmade products that don’t fit the vibe they got from the product they just put in their cart.

 If you’re only able to make one product really well, consider only offering one product in your online store and variations of it.
-There’s absolutely nothing wrong with that.
+There’s nothing wrong with that.

-If you’re so busy making new handmade products to list that you don’t have time to give each product the same attention to detail or your branding has to take a backseat, your sales may suffer because of it.
+If you’re so busy making new handmade products to list that you don’t have time to give each product the same attention to detail, or your branding has to take a backseat, your sales may suffer because of it.

 Your brand should be carried into every part of your handmade business; from the way you write your description and photograph your products to the name of your online shop, logo and bio.

-If you want to attract 30 – 40 year old females with a healthy disposable income and a sophisticated style, your business name, logo, tagline, bio and images should all speak to that customer.
+If you want to attract 30 – 40 year old females with a healthy disposable income and a sophisticated style, your business name, logo, tagline, bio, and images should all speak to that customer.
 Think of the feeling or vibe you want your brand to have (e.g. sophisticated, fun, playful, modern, etc.) and consider whether that comes across in every element of your online shop.

 An empty or outdated bio may make the online shopper wonder how often you tend to your shop or how much attention you pay to the details.
 Have a look at your logo and any additional business photos you upload to your online shop and be objective.
 Does your logo speak to the person you want to attract?
 Does it communicate, through visuals, how you would describe your brand?